mirzawaqasahmed/f5-big-iq-lab/docs/class2/module1/module1.rst

 * This config will be configured on all ``SSG`` VEs.
   They will have have an **identical** Setup

-In this lab, we will create a ``Service Scaling Group`` in a VMWare environment
+In this lab, we will create a ``Service Scaling Group`` in a VMWare environment.

 .. toctree::
    :maxdepth: 1